The days when Instagram was a simple photo-sharing app are long gone. Did you know that you can use Instagram Stories to sell books?

 As specified in vertical video marketing research, 94% of users hold their phones vertically, and 1 in 5 video Instagram Stories get a direct message from hooked customers.

-Customer experience matters, so when you make Instagram shopping easier for your followers, they are more likely to make a purchase.
+Customer experience matters.
+When you make Instagram shopping easier for your followers, they are more likely to make a purchase.